 Encouraging your child to ask questions about animals can help foster their curiosity and creativity.
 By asking questions, your child can learn more about the different types of animals, their habitats, behaviors, and diets.

-You can help your child by asking what they think animals eat or where they live and encouraging them to ask their own questions.
+You can help your children become animal lovers by asking what they think animals eat or where they live and encouraging them to ask their own questions.

 As your child becomes more comfortable asking questions, you can encourage them to find answers through animal trivia questions, books, online resources, or visiting a zoo or animal sanctuary.